suzuki-shunsuke/release-js-action/README.md

 - Compiled files may cause conflicts

 To solve these issues, we stop adding compiled files in the default branch and feature branches by adding `dist` to `.gitignore`.
-Instead, we build TypeScript in CI and create branches and tags to release them.
+Instead, we build TypeScript in CI and create branches to release them.
 This means the default branch and feature branches don't work as JavaScript Action anymore.
 Instead, we specify the following versions.